thekaushikls/Sage/Sage/Projects/CAADRIA-2025/index.md

 - Submission link is now open! [**https://caadria.org/openconf25/openconf.php**](https://caadria.org/openconf25/openconf.php)
 - CAADRIA 2025 is now accepting abstract submissions.
 - The submission deadline is August 20, 2024.
-- Submission titles should consist of a main title and a subtitle separated by a colon
+- Submission titles should consist of a <mark>main title and a subtitle separated by a colon</mark>
 - Abstracts should consist of a <mark>maximum of 1000 words + 5 core references + 5 keywords.</mark>
 - Abstracts should follow a concise and structured format, typically including the following key elements:
     - Background/Introduction: Briefly state the context and significance of the study.